Jae-Hyun-Cha/cse15l-lab-reports/lab-report-3-week-5.md

 891:            On February 23, 1998, Bin Ladin issued his public fatwa.
 The language had been in
 910:                newspaper in London that had first published Bin Ladin's February fatwa, and it
 ```
+- _(Third Version)_ Same with the second version but in the command line the file name is alternated to " * (Asterisk) " which will be " * / * / */chapter-2.txt".
+Using " * (Asterisk) " is helpful because it saves time.
 ```
 [cs15lfa22df@ieng6-202]:~:320$ grep -n 18 */*/*/chapter-3.txt
 docsearch/technical/911report/chapter-3.txt:15:            At 18 minutes after noon on February 26,1993, a huge bomb went off beneath the two